erikbuh/EPiC-classification/README.md

 # EPiC-classification

-Permutation-equivariant classification network for variable-sized point clouds based on the discriminator used in the EPiC-GAN.
+Permutation-equivariant binary classification network for variable-sized point clouds based on the discriminator used in the EPiC-GAN.

 Reference: *EPiC-GAN - Equivariant Point Cloud Generation for Particle Jets* ([arXiv:2301:08128]( http://arxiv.org/abs/2301.08128))